Tomb of Emperor Tu Duc - The 4th King of the Nguyen Dynasty

 - Dress Code: Required (you can borrow scarfs at temple's entrances)

 Tu Duc started his tomb long before die in 1883.
-The major area of the tomb were built from 1864 to 1867, along with future temple buildings that used as a royal palace for Tu Duc and his wives when he was still alive.
+The major area of the tomb were built from 1864 to 1867, along with later temple buildings that used as a royal palace for Tu Duc and his wives when he was still alive.
 Construction of the tomb needed too much labor and hearvy tax that there was an abortive coup against Tu Duc in 1866.

 Amenities for King's living are different to any other tomb in all over Vietnam.
-Here, the Emperor could enjoy boat trip & poetry on the lake, hunting on the tiny island in the middle of the lake.
+Here, the Emperor could enjoy boat trip and poetry on the lake, hunting on the tiny island in the middle of the lake.
 He could also enjoy performace in Xung Khiem Pavilion with his concubines.
 After Boat Trips and Hunting on the lake, the boats could moor at Pavilion of Du Khiem, from here the Emperor and his entourage could walk directly west into the palace area of the tomb.

 Despite this was planned as a Tomb for Tu Duc, but infact he was buried in a different, secret location in Hue.
 To keep the area secret for the King, over 200 laborers who built tomb and buried the king were all forced to die in the secret route.
 Up to this day, the real tomb of Emperor Tu Duc still remains hidden.